 American Academy of Dermatology

-training and expertise
+Summary training and expertise

-Early in medical school, I developed an interest in a wholistic approach to health care.
+Early in medical school, I developed an interest in a holistic approach to health care.
 While I found many areas of medicine fascinating I was particularly drawn to the field of dermatology for many reasons.
 It offers an opportunity to have a primary care approach to one organ allowing for a more in-depth focus of skin related diseases.
 I liked that I could see patients from all age groups and all walks of life.
 Several patient encounters taught me that while many skin disorders are not life threatening, they do have a significant impact on overall well-being.
 Our skin is our interface with the world, and helping people have better control over skin disorders can result in a huge improvements in quality of life.
-I also feel strongly that many of the things we can do to best take care of our skin can far more reaching impacts on general health.
+I also feel strongly that many of the things we can do to best take care of our skin can have far more reaching impacts on general health.

 As I completed my dermatology residency, I knew I wanted to practice general dermatology so I could continue to see the wide variety of skin disorders that I found so fascinating.
 I also found myself looking for a way to expand my knowledge about skin health to include other philosophical health systems.
 I decided to enroll in the Integrative Medicine Fellowship through the University of Arizona.
 For the next two years, I was able to learn many different ways of managing health.
 Since then I have worked to integrate the knowledge and skills from my fellowship into my general dermatology practice.